Beau Ryan: Personal life

 Ryan and longtime partner, Kara Orrell announced to Woman's Day they were expecting their first child and engaged to be married in August 2012.
 The couple married on 14 October 2012, and Kara gave birth to their daughter Remi in January 2013.
 Their son Jesse was born July 2017.

 In September 2015, a story appeared in a magazine that Ryan had been involved in an affair with former Hi-5 singer Lauren Brant.
 Brant's fiancé at the time stated that she admitted to the relationship while she and Ryan were appearing together in a Sydney Theatre production.
 Ryan took leave from The Footy Show to spend time with his family with a Nine Network source saying he had issues he was dealing with.
 He was removed by Woolworths as the face of an advertising campaign.
-Ryan returned to ThecFooty Show in October and neither denied nor admitted to the alleged affair but apologised to people who had been hurt.
+Ryan returned to The Footy Show in October and neither denied nor admitted to the alleged affair but apologised to people who had been hurt.
 In an interview in 2016, he admitted knowing his wife was hurt and that he was embarrassed.